Arizona governor pushes for teacher pay deal as strike looms - Philly

 Local parent-teacher associations also were working to ensure that students who rely on free breakfast and lunch at school can receive meals.

-Despite the disruptions, Republican state Sen. John Kavanagh, who heads the appropriations committee, said a budget deal isn't likely before Thursday's walkout.
+Despite the disruptions, Republican state Sen. John Kavanagh, who heads the appropriations committee, said a budget deal is not likely before Thursday's walkout.

 "I think if it was just the Senate that had to agree on the result we could do it this week," Kavanagh said.
 "But given that we need the House and the governor to go along with this, this week is probably overly optimistic."